Code Reasoning for Software Engineering Tasks: A Survey and A Call to Action: Code Reasoning: Tasks

-\textit{CodeContests} \cite{codecontests-science.abq1158} is a code generation dataset with problems in Python, Java, and C++, curated from competitive programming platforms such as CodeForces, requiring solutions to challenging code generation problems.
-More recently, \textit{LiveCodeBench (LCB)} \cite{jain2024livecodebenchholisticcontaminationfree} collected new problems over time from contest platforms including LeetCode, AtCoder, and CodeForces, for a more holistic evaluation. \textit{CRUXEval} \cite{gu2024cruxevalbenchmarkcodereasoning} includes both input and output predictions to evaluate code reasoning and code execution, respectively. \textit{BigCodeBench} \cite{zhuo2025bigcodebenchbenchmarkingcodegeneration} challenges LLMs to invoke multiple function calls as tools from multiple libraries and domains for different fine-grained tasks. \textit{ReEval}~\cite{junkai-runtime-behavior-reasoning-icse2025} helps to analyze how code LLMs reason about runtime behaviors (e.g., program state, execution paths) of programs.
-The \textit{ExeRScope} \cite{liu2025toolindepthanalysiscode} tool helps to analyze the result of code execution reasoning frameworks and understand the impact of code properties. \textit{CodeMMLU}~\cite{manh2025codemmlumultitaskbenchmarkassessing} is a large benchmark to evaluate both code understanding and code reasoning through a multiple-choice question-answering approach.
-CodeMind \cite{liu2024codemindframeworkchallengelarge} is a code reasoning benchmark for LLMs, evaluating Independent Execution Reasoning (IER), Dependent Execution Reasoning (DER), and Specification Reasoning (SR) tasks and metrics. \textit{M\(^3\)ToolEval} \cite{wang2024executablecodeactionselicit} is used for multi-turn, multi-tool complex tasks.
+Evaluating the ability of LLMs to both correctly and soundly reason about runtime behavior of code can help understand and verify whether the generated code aligns with the intended goal. \textit{ReEval}~\citep{junkai-runtime-behavior-reasoning-icse2025} helps to analyze how Code LLMs reason about runtime behaviors (e.g., program state, execution paths) of programs.
+ExeRScope \citep{liu2025toolindepthanalysiscode} analyzes the code execution reasoning output from LLMs for different code reasoning benchmarks and helps understand the impact of code properties (program constructs, complexity, dynamic program properties, and variable types) for such benchmarks. \textit{CodeMMLU}~\citep{manh2025codemmlumultitaskbenchmarkassessing} is a large benchmark to evaluate both code understanding and code reasoning through a multiple-choice question-answering approach.
+CodeMind \citep{liu2024codemindframeworkchallengelarge} is a code reasoning benchmark for LLMs, evaluating Independent Execution Reasoning (IER), Dependent Execution Reasoning (DER), and Specification Reasoning (SR) tasks and metrics.